Top 100 Content Marketing Questions Answered

 Aligning your company around a content marketing strategy can be a struggle.
 Why?

-We see clients suffering from:
+We see content marketers suffering from:

 A lack of internal understanding about what content marketing is, sometimes even inside Marketing.